Collaboration has the potential to be the most rewarding or the most frustrating part of producing music.

 With a reference point and with strengths figured out, your collaboration is set to start.
 However, before you start working, there’s one more thing to do...

 This is the most important aspect of collaboration.
 Communication is crucial in any relationship, especially in a subjective field like music.
 A breakdown in communication can lead to producers working against each other instead of with each other, or at least not in the same direction.

 One major cause of this breakdown is when each collaborator takes personal ownership over the parts that they add.

 As producers, or musicians for that matter, we have the tendency to derive personal identity and value from our music.
 This can make us protective of our musical choices, make it difficult to hear negative feedback, and make it difficult to discuss changes during a collaboration.

 Keep in mind that when you hear criticism of your work, or when a collaborator wants to change something that you made, these are only comments on the track itself.

 If you can separate your work from feelings of worth as a producer, the collaborative process will be much smoother.
 For starters, I always make the point to another collaborator that the track is only done when it’s released.
 Anything and everything should be eligible for changes at any stage in completing the project.
 The goal is to create the best track possible, not to stroke people’s egos.

 Doing this keeps everybody’s eyes down the road, rather than taking ownership over anything in the track.
 Working on the track feels more collaborative, like the collaborators are solving a problem together rather than being protective of what they’ve each added.

-Additionally, it’s important that everyone is encouraged to speak their mind.
-If you or the other collaborator hears a problem, it should be immediately brought up without fear of offending the other person.
+Additionally, it’s important that everyone is encouraged to speak their minds.
+If you or the other collaborator hear a problem, it should be immediately brought up without fear of offending the other person.
 Having to go back and change something because one person didn’t speak up can waste a ton of time.